Alva789ro/Monte_Carlo_Stock_Price_Simulation/README.md

 # Stock Price Simulation

-Hello!

-For this algorithm I will use Monte Carlo Techniques to simulate the stock price of Microsoft using python.
+The program will generate random scenarios using the stv the stock using python.
-If you want to give it a try, you can change the date from where you would like to start and also the security you want to use.
+If you want to give it a try, you can change the date from where you would like to start and also the security you want to use, in my case I tryed MSFT